vuejs/eslint-plugin-vue/docs/rules/no-computed-in-data.md

 # vue/no-computed-in-data
 > disallow computed properties used in the data property

-- :gear: This rule is included in all of `"plugin:vue/vue3-essential"`, `"plugin:vue/essential"`, `"plugin:vue/vue3-strongly-recommended"`, `"plugin:vue/strongly-recommended"`, `"plugin:vue/vue3-recommended"` and `"plugin:vue/recommended"`.

 ## :book: Rule Details

 This rule report computed properties that used in data property